qafedev/forms-conversion-documentation/FormsBuiltinsHandling.md

       destroy_parameter_list(pl_id);
     END IF;
     pl_id := create_parameter_list(pl_name);
-    add_parameter(pl_id, 'PARAM1', TEXT_PARAMETER, :blockName.itemName1);
+    add_parameter(pl_id, 'PARAM1', TEXT_PARAMETER, :BLOCK1.ITEM1);
-    add_parameter(pl_id, 'PARAM2', TEXT_PARAMETER, :blockName.itemName2);
+    add_parameter(pl_id, 'PARAM2', TEXT_PARAMETER, :BLOCK1.ITEM2);
     call_form('FORM2', no_hide, no_replace, no_query_only, pl_id);
   END;

 ```

 **Conversion to QAFE:**
-QAFE converts all the PARAMETERS in Oracle forms to textfield conponents with groupname of all the PARAMETERS set as <formName>_PARAMETER.
+QAFE converts all the PARAMETERS in Oracle forms to textfield components with group-name of all the PARAMETERS set as <formName>_PARAMETER.
 This can be found in the main Window of the form.
 ```
   <panel visible="false">
     <verticallayout>